Yonghyunkkk/Yonghyunkkk.github.io/_posts/dev/python/2023-09-17-python-docs-ch5.md

 print(singleton) # ('Hello', )
 ```

+> **Note:** When unpacking sequences, the number of variables on the left side should match the length of sequences!
+{: .prompt-info}

 ## 5.8 Sets

 **Unordered** collections with **no duplicate** elements.
 Also supports union, intersection, difference, and symmetric difference.

 > **Note:** To create an empty set, use `set()` not `{}`.
+{: .prompt-info}

 ```python
 basket = {'apple', 'orange', 'apple', 'pear', 'orange', 'banana'}